 According to the lawsuit, NECC held a Non-Resident Pharmacy License with the Minnesota Board of Pharmacy from March 6, 2003, until its license was revoked on June 30, 2013, and MAPS did not investigate NECC before purchasing the steroid medications from it.

-Attorney Ryan Osterholm of our law firm is available for a free consultation (click here now).
+Our attorneys are now available for a free consultation (click here now).
 He can help you get answers and take steps to get compensation for harm done to you by an NECC steroid injection.